There are over 75 surf spots in Puerto Rico.

 Check out surfing in Gas Chambers, Puerto Rico in the following video:

-You will see fifteen to twenty feet waves breaking on a shallow reef.
+You will see fifteen to twenty-foot waves breaking on a shallow reef.

 I have seen my share of pros breaking their boards on this beach.